MBA Course Descriptions

 MKTG 710 – Strategic Marketing – 3 Credit Hours

 This course examines how organizations gain and maintain a competitive advantage in a dynamic era.
 The course emphasizes the analysis of marketing decisions involving product, price, promotion, and distribution variables.
-Global opportunities are investigated.
+Students investigate global opportunities.
 Prerequisite: BADM 702

 SCMT 710 – Quantitative Methods for Operations Management – 3 Credit Hours